 1. Serve mango chutney and South Indian breakfast dishes like Idli, dosa, Upma, or anything.

 2. It can be served as a dip for appetizers.

 Tips and Variations Raw mango chutney:

 1. Stays good when refrigerated for about 2-3 days.

 2. It can be diluted with little water for flowing consistency.
 This diluted version of chutney pairs up fantastically with crispy dosas.

 Tips For Cooking in Non-Indian Kitchen:

-3. Another hard to find ingredient is Asafoetida, which gives flavor to the dish.
-It is believed that it minimizes gastric issues in the body.
+3. Another hard-to-find ingredient is Asafoetida, which gives flavor to the dish.
 But leaving them from the list will not much affect the taste and texture of the chutney.
-You may also interested in checking out Celery chutney Recipe.
+You may also interested in checking out the celery chutney recipe.